-In LIGO I the single pass geometrical (clipping) loss for the beam splitter was required to not to exceed 20 ppm, so that it does not significantly scatter the PRC cavity mode.
-This criterion nearly be met for the Advanced LIGO choice of 370 mm diameter BS substrate (364 mm clear aperture) and ITM beam radius = 5.55cm (RC total loss dominated by AR coating reflectivity and internal telescope diffractive loss).
-However the SRC involves different somewhat higher loss [ray] paths (see T1000226-v2, T0900326-v2, P080004, but note sensitivity to associated baffling in T1000090-v3) Because of its use as a diagonal optical element the BS can induce astigmatism in two ways: first, in transmission if it is wedged, even if it is otherwise a perfect prism.
-Second, any spherical non-flatness will induce reflected [primarily] wave-front astigmatism (T0900384-v1).
-The mean lensing effect can be CP compensated, however the induced astigmatism cannot and is therefore discussed separately in 4.2.2.6.
+Similar to the LIGO I requirements the single pass geometrical (clipping) loss for the beam splitter is required to not exceed 20 ppm, so that it does not significantly scatter the RC cavity mode.
+This criterion is just met for the choice of 370 mm diameter BS substrate (364 mm clear aperture) and ITM beam radius = 5.55cm (RC total loss dominated by AR coating reflectivity and internal telescope diffractive loss).